Josef Hoop: Relations with Germany and 1939 putsch

-From 2 to 3 March 1939, Franz Josef, Hoop and Vogt paid an official visit to Berlin where they met Adolf Hitler and Joachim von Ribbentrop in which they discussed safeguarding Liechtenstein's independence and neutrality while maintaining good relations.
-Hitler met Franz Joseph II and Hoop for a thirty minute meeting, but no negotiations took place.
-Franz Joseph II later reminisced on the visit and stated that Hitler showed little interest in them and that it only took place in order to "flatter Hitler's ego".
+Franz Josef II, Hoop, and Vogt made a 2–3 March 1939 courtesy visit to Berlin, where they met Adolf Hitler and Joachim von Ribbentrop.
+Hitler met Franz Joseph II and Hoop for thirty minutes and discussed safeguarding Liechtenstein's independence and neutrality while maintaining good relations, but no negotiations took place.
+Franz Joseph II later reminisced about the visit, saying that Hitler had little interest in them and it only took place to "flatter Hitler's ego".